troglobit/troglobit.github.io/content/post/2019-08-05-basic-cgi-in-c-with-merecat-httpd.markdown

 }
 ```

-We've chosen port 8080 we can start the server as a regular user.
-For
+In this example we've chosen port 8080 so we can start the server as a
-production systems you likely want to use the default (80), or set up
+regular user.
+For production systems you likely want to use the default
-proper HTTPS, see [Let's Encrypt Merecat][howto] for help with that.
+(80), or set up proper HTTPS, see [Let's Encrypt Merecat][howto] for
+help with that.

 The classic _cgic_ used here is just an example.
 A CGI program can be
 written in just about any programming language, or plain shell script.